 Retirement Plan Details

-There are pension plans, social security, and individual retirement accounts that you may have and may add to your total retirement income.
 When you calculate how much to save each month, you have to take into account possible increase in salary, interest rates, how long you intend the plan to produce income (ie. The morbid conversation about how long you think you will live for), employer contribution matching as well as other factors in your cash flow that may change over time.